-Description of Fuel Burning Equipment Fuel burning equipment with a rated heat input capacity of less than 10 million BTU/hr burning only natural gas and/or LPG.
+Description of Fuel Burning Equipment Number of Units Fuel burning equipment with a rated heat input capacity of less than 10 million BTU/hr burning only natural gas and/or LPG.
 0 Fuel burning equipment with a rated heat input capacity of less than 5 million BTU/hr, burning only distillate fuel oil, natural gas and/or LPG.
-0 Any fuel burning equipment with a rated heat input capacity of 1 million BTU/hr or less.
+2 Any fuel burning equipment with a rated heat input capacity of 1 million BTU/hr or less.
 0